xinwenfu/GenCyber/FieldTrips/V2/README.md

 ## Collecting Information about Windows VM

-6. Log into the Windows VM with provided password
+6. Log into the Windows VM with provided password and then run the chat server
    - Click C:\Tools\vchat\Server\vchat.exe and run the chat server

 8. Disable Windows Real-time protection against virus & threat: